kevinmatthes/sysexits-f18/README.md

 -- MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the              -- -- GNU General Public License for more details.                               -- --                                                                            -- -- You should have received a copy of the GNU General Public License along    -- -- with this program; if not, write to the Free Software Foundation, Inc.,    -- -- 51 Franklin Street, Fifth Floor, Boston, MA 02110-1301 USA.                -- --                                                                            --
+See the              -- -- GNU General Public License for more details.                               -- --                                                                            -- -- You should have received a copy of the GNU General Public License          -- -- along with this program.
+If not, see <https://www.gnu.org/licenses/>.     -- --                                                                            --
 ------------------------------------------------------------------------------->